-Since it can be awkward for pastors to initiate this for obvious reasons, I am hoping that through social media this post will reach the eyes of key lay-leaders and lead pastors who will take up the mantle of showing “double-honor” to their ministry staff.
+Since it can be awkward for pastors to initiate this for obvious reasons, I’m hoping that, through social media, this post will reach the eyes of key lay-leaders and lead pastors who will take up the mantle of showing double-honor to their ministry staff.

 Here are 27 simple ways you can honor your pastor(s) in October, or anytime of the year.